sequelize/sequelize/docs/manual/core-concepts/model-basics.md

 const { Model, DataTypes, Deferrable } = require("sequelize");

 class Foo extends Model {}
-Foo.init({
+Foo.init(
+  {
     // instantiating will automatically set the flag to true if not set
     flag: { type: DataTypes.BOOLEAN, allowNull: false, defaultValue: true },

     // default values for dates => current time
     myDate: { type: DataTypes.DATE, defaultValue: DataTypes.NOW },

     // setting allowNull to false will add NOT NULL to the column, which means an error will be
     // thrown from the DB when the query is executed if the column is null.
 If you want to check that a value
     // is not null before querying the DB, look at the validations section below.
     title: { type: DataTypes.STRING, allowNull: false },

     // Creating two objects with the same value will throw an error.
 The unique property can be either a
     // boolean, or a string.
 If you provide the same string for multiple columns, they will form a
     // composite unique key.
-  uniqueOne: { type: DataTypes.STRING,  unique: 'compositeIndex' },
+    uniqueOne: { type: DataTypes.STRING, unique: "compositeIndex" },
-  uniqueTwo: { type: DataTypes.INTEGER, unique: 'compositeIndex' },
+    uniqueTwo: { type: DataTypes.INTEGER, unique: "compositeIndex" },

     // The unique property is simply a shorthand to create a unique constraint.
     someUnique: { type: DataTypes.STRING, unique: true },

     // Go on reading for further information about primary keys
     identifier: { type: DataTypes.STRING, primaryKey: true },

     // autoIncrement can be used to create auto_incrementing integer columns
     incrementMe: { type: DataTypes.INTEGER, autoIncrement: true },

     // You can specify a custom column name via the 'field' attribute:
+    fieldWithUnderscores: {
-  fieldWithUnderscores: { type: DataTypes.STRING, field: 'field_with_underscores' },
+      type: DataTypes.STRING,
+      field: "field_with_underscores",
+    },

     // It is possible to create foreign keys:
     bar_id: {
       type: DataTypes.INTEGER,

       references: {
         // This is a reference to another model
         model: Bar,

         // This is the column name of the referenced model
-      key: 'id',
+        key: "id",

         // With PostgreSQL, it is optionally possible to declare when to check the foreign key constraint, passing the Deferrable type.
-      deferrable: Deferrable.INITIALLY_IMMEDIATE
+        deferrable: Deferrable.INITIALLY_IMMEDIATE,
         // Options:
         // - `Deferrable.INITIALLY_IMMEDIATE` - Immediately check the foreign key constraints
         // - `Deferrable.INITIALLY_DEFERRED` - Defer all foreign key constraint check to the end of a transaction
         // - `Deferrable.NOT` - Don't defer the checks at all (default) - This won't allow you to dynamically change the rule in a transaction
-    }
       },
+    },

     // Comments can only be added to columns in MySQL, MariaDB, PostgreSQL and MSSQL
     commentMe: {
       type: DataTypes.INTEGER,
-    comment: 'This is a column name that has a comment' }
+      comment: "This is a column name that has a comment", },
+  },
-}, {
+  {
     sequelize,
-  modelName: 'foo',
+    modelName: "foo",

     // Using `unique: true` in an attribute above is exactly the same as creating the index in the model's options:
-  indexes: [{ unique: true, fields: ['someUnique'] }] });
+    indexes: [{ unique: true, fields: ["someUnique"] }], }
+);
 ```

 ## Taking advantage of Models being classes